Umrhubhe musical bow: The Umrhubhe in Western art music

 Composers of Western art music have increasingly integrated the umrhubhe into their compositions, blending indigenous African sounds with contemporary Western music.
 One notable example is Michael Blake's 2013 work, Ukhukhalisa Umrhubhe ("to play the umrhubhe" or "to make the umrhubhe cry"), commissioned by the Festival d’Automne à Paris.
 Featuring the soloist Mantombi, Blake composed a piece for electronic tape and live umrhubhe, focusing on Mantombi's improvisation skills based on her musical tradition.
 The six-month-long collaboration at the Stellenbosch Conservatoire of Music involved creating recorded "models" instead of traditional notation, allowing Mantombi to shape her solo part.
 Blake integrated various elements, such as her vocal recordings, uhadi accompaniment, MIDI keyboard, percussion tracks, and processed sounds, into the tape part.
 This collaborative work, performed in France and later broadcast on France Musique, highlights the flexibility of the umrhubhe within intercultural musical settings.

 Similarly, Hans Huyssen's The Songs of Madosini (2002) features the umrhubhe as part of a broader intercultural dialogue.
 Commissioned by Robert Brooks for the International Chamber Music Festival of Cervo, the piece was created for an ensemble of clarinet, string quartet, and a narrator, centering on Madosini, an esteemed Mpondomise musician.
 Huyssen's composition, described as a "modern-day intsomi," intertwines storytelling with the use of both European and traditional Mpondomise instruments, including the uhadi, umrhubhe, and isitolotolo.
 The seven-movement work is processual and narrative, recounting Madosini's journey from rural origins to urban life.
-Huyssen’s musical commentary "frames" Madosini’s original songs by juxtaposing European and African idioms, ultimately facilitating a dialogue that evolves into a self-reflective performance.
+Huyssen's musical commentary "frames" Madosini's original songs by juxtaposing European and African idioms, ultimately facilitating a dialogue that evolves into a self-reflective performance.

-Both Blake and Huyssen’s works exemplify how the umrhubhe can be creatively adapted within Western art music, serving as a bridge between distinct musical traditions.
-By working with traditional South African musicians and allowing for improvisation rooted in indigenous knowledge, these compositions not only highlight the unique sound of the umrhubhe but also advocate for intercultural collaboration in music.